SU($2$) string tension in the continuum limit using an effective theory of center vortices: Introduction

 After a brief review on center vortices in Sec. \eqref{subsec:vortex}, we discuss the partition function of an ensemble of vortices in Sec. \eqref{subsec:partition function} which was obtained by a technique that has long been used by polymer physicists.
 The idea is that a condensate of oriented closed strings can be mapped onto a complex scalar field in a field theoretical approach \cite{samuel, stone, stone78, samuel78, oxman}.
 Assuming the intrinsic properties for the center vortex loops such as the stiffness and the tension, as well as defining an interaction between the vortices, an effective partition function for an ensemble of vortices was obtained.

 In Sec. \eqref{sec:level4}, Motivated by Lattice QCD and phenomenological models that suggest vortices as a possible candidate for confinement mechanism, we calculate the Wilson loop average using an ensemble of closed center vortices in three-dimensional Euclidean space-time.
-Unlike the analytical lattice QCD calculations in discrete manner in \cite{oxman}, we do our analytical calculations in the continuum limit.
+Unlike the analytical lattice treatment based on the Villain formulation developed by Oxman and Reinhardt in Ref.~\cite{oxman}, the present work investigates the same problem in the continuum limit.
+In Ref.~\cite{oxman}, the Wilson-loop area law and the corresponding string tension were derived within a lattice formulation of the effective center vortex theory.
+Starting from a lattice representation of the effective partition function, the theory was mapped onto a frustrated three-dimensional XY model, whose effective vortex ensemble was analyzed using the Villain approximation.
+As a result, the derivation of the area law and the extraction of the string tension were carried out entirely within the lattice approach.
+In the present work, we address the same physical problem from the continuum perspective.
+Our analysis starts from the effective continuum partition function introduced in Ref.~\cite{oxman}.
+Instead of formulating the analysis on the lattice, we investigate the continuum realization of the effective theory and derive the Wilson-loop area law directly in the continuum limit.
+In doing so, we encounter a compact scalar field whose compactness cannot be treated within a purely continuum description.
+To properly account for this compact degree of freedom and its associated topological contributions, we employ a discrete representation only as an intermediate step.
+After performing the required transformations, the continuum formulation is fully recovered, and all physical results are derived within this framework.
 We show that the Wilson loop average displays an area law fall-off and the string tension is derived for the SU($2$) gauge group in terms of the intrinsic properties of the center vortices and a parameter which describes the interaction between vortices.
 By fitting our analytical results, particularly the ratio of vortex stiffness to tension, to lattice data and using the temperature-dependent SU(2) string tension from Lattice QCD, we discuss the temperature dependence of the vortex interaction strength.